Miikka88/githunter/README.md

 **Step3**

-**go build githunter.go -o githunter**
+**go build reporaider.go -o reporaider**

-This will produce executable named githunter or githunter.exe on windows in current directory.
+This will produce executable named reporaider or reporaider.exe on windows in current directory.

 ## Usage ##

-Githunter is a commandline tool that needs a target URL pointing to an exposed .git directory.
+RepoRaider is a commandline tool that needs a target URL pointing to an exposed .git directory.

 **Basic Usage**

-./githunter [options] <target_url>
+./reporaider [options] <target_url>

 - <target_url>: The URL of the target website hosting the .git directory (e.g hxxps://example.com/.git)

 **Examples**
 1. Basic Enumeration and Download
-./bithunter hxxps://example.com/.git
+./reporaider hxxps://example.com/.git

-2. Enable Verbose Output and Specify Worker Count ./githunter -v -workers 5 hxxps://example.com/.git
+2. Enable Verbose Output and Specify Worker Count ./reporaider -v -workers 5 hxxps://example.com/.git

-3. Use a Wordlist for Reference Brute Forsing with Throttling ./githunter -worlist wordlist.txt -throttle 100 hxxps://example.com/.git
+3. Use a Wordlist for Reference Brute Forsing with Throttling ./reporaider -worlist wordlist.txt -throttle 100 hxxps://example.com/.git

-4. Resume Interrupted Downloads and Verify Pack Files ./githunter -resume -verifyPack -v hxxps://example.com/.git
+4. Resume Interrupted Downloads and Verify Pack Files ./reporaider -resume -verifyPack -v hxxps://example.com/.git

 ## Commandline Flags

-In Githunter there is various flags to customize its behavior.
+In RepoRaider there is various flags to customize its behavior.
 Below is a list of available options:

 | **Flag**           | **Description**                                                                                                                                                     | **Default**          |
 |--------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------|